-The draft RTS encompass specific provisions, including documentation requirements, related to personal transactions that have to be conducted objectively, in the interest of each party.
-The draft RTS also specify that the remuneration procedures, policies and arrangements of the issuer should not create Col.
+The draft RTS encompass specific provisions, including documentation requirements, related to personal transactions that have to be conducted objectively and in the interest of each party.
+The draft RTS also specify that the remuneration procedures, policies and arrangements of the issuer should not create Col. Issuers of significant ARTs also need to comply with the RTS on the governance arrangements on the remuneration policy mandated under Article 45 (7)of MiCAR that also contains requirements that aim to avoid Col in the remuneration policy.

-The draft RTS underline the key role of the issuer's management body, which is responsible to define and adopt the CoI policies and procedures.
-The draft RTS require a person responsible for the management of CoI with adequate resources at hand.
-Finally, the draft RTS set out the content of the disclosure, which should be accessible to the public, both in term of sources (internet) and language.
+The draft RTS underline the key role of the issuer's management body, that is responsible to define, adopt, and ensure the implementation of the CoI policies and procedures.
+The draft RTS require that a person is responsible for the management of CoI with adequate resources at hand.
+Finally, the draft RTS set out the content of the disclosure on CoI, which should be accessible to the public, both in term of sources and language.

-The present draft RTS on conflicts of interest for issuers of ARTs is closely aligned with the RTS on CoI for CASPs to provide for convergence of the requirements.
+The present draft RTS on CoI for issuers of ARTs is closely aligned with the RTS on CoI for CASPs to provide for convergence of the requirements.
 Some differences nevertheless exist, which are justified by the different activities involved.
 The provisions of the draft RTS draw on the framework on CoI under Directive 2014/65/EU (MIFID) and Directive 2013/36/EU (CRD), but are tailored to the specific business model of issuers of ARTs.

-The provisions of the draft RTS will strengthen the management of Col by issuers of ARTs and ensure convergence of requirements across the European Union.
+The provisions of the draft RTS will strengthen the management of CoI by issuers of ARTs and ensure convergence of requirements across the European Union.